 Guide

-Why this guide exists, who it's for, and how the Recipes app grows with you.
+Why the Minitest Rails guide exists, who it's for (beginners and experienced alike), and how the Recipes app grows with you.

 Setting up the Recipe app